Shanghai Volunteer Corps: History

 The unit was mobilised in 1900 for the Boxer Rebellion and in 1914 for the First World War.
 In 1916 the British recruited Chinese to serve in the Chinese Labour Corps for service in rear areas on the Western Front to free troops for front line duty.
 Many members of the SVC served as officers in the CLC.
 In 1910 the German contingent consisted of one regular company ("Prinz Heinrich Kompangie") and one reserve company.
 When the First World War broke out at least forty of the German volunteers in Shanghai left to join the 7.
 Kompagnie of the III.
-Seebataillon in the defence of Tsingtao.
+Seebataillon in the defence of Qingdao.

 At various times during its history the Shanghai Volunteer Corps included Scottish, American, Chinese, Italian, Austro-Hungarian, Danish, German, Filipino, Jewish, Portuguese, Japanese, White Russian, and Eurasian companies, amongst others.
 The British War Office supplied weapons and a commanding officer.
 The German and the Austro-Hungarian companies were disbanded in 1917 when China declared war on Germany.